-I'm very excited by the many opportunities that we will meet and I look forward to taking company.
+I'm very excited by the many opportunities that we will meet and I look forward to taking AmRest again to another level as we move towards being the leading global restaurant company.
 With a solid business - passionate people, powerful brands and economy of scale - I believe AmRest's best days are ahead.